PAGE 12 - April 2, 2008

 Aaron Blanton, grew up in Yankeetown.
 Sgt.
 Blanton's mother, Pamela Blanton, lived in Yan-

-or the wetlands can be replaced.
+the wetlands can be replaced.
 Yankeetown

 torical factors, recreation and public involve-